Pueblo, Colorado: Early development: railroads, steel, expansion, and orphanages

 The consolidated city became a major economic and social center of Colorado, and was home to important early Colorado families such as the Thatchers, the Ormans, and the Adams.
 By the early 1870s the city was being hailed as a beacon of development, with newspapers like the Chicago Tribune boasting of how the region's lawless reputation was giving way to orderly agriculture with triumphalist rhetoric.
 One author crowed of Pueblo that "the necessity exists no longer for Sharp's rifles and revolvers.
-These have been supplied by the plow and the mowing-machine."
+These have been [supplanted] by the plow and the mowing-machine."

 Pueblo's development stretched beyond agriculture.
 Steel emerged as a key industry very early, and in 1909 the city was considered the only steel town west of the Mississippi River.

 Until a series of major floods culminated in the Great Flood of 1921, Pueblo was considered the 'Saddle-Making capital of the World'.
 Roughly one-third of Pueblo's downtown businesses were lost in this flood, along with a substantial number of buildings.
 Pueblo struggled with this significant loss, but has had a resurgence in growth.

 Historically, many people were influenced by the orphanages of Pueblo, and the homes are now all historical sites.
 The three orphanages in Pueblo were known as Sacred Heart, Lincoln, and McClelland.
 Lincoln was the first historically black orphanage in Colorado, and one of only seven in the country.
 Sacred Heart was run by the Catholic Welfare Bureau, while McClelland was run by the Lutheran Church.
 Several children from Cuba were placed at Sacred Heart as part of "Operation Pedro Pan".
 Though the orphanages in Pueblo are no longer in service, the buildings still exist and have transformed with the times.
 According to the Rocky Mountain News, in 1988 the Sacred Heart Orphanage was bought by the Pueblo Housing Authority and turned into 40 small-family housing units.